 Ion exchange

-Theoretically, sorption of ions into storage lipids can occur by the first two processes, however it will be always smaller than partitioning of the neutral species and is therefore not likely to contribute significantly to the bioaccumulation of a chemical.
+Theoretically, sorption of ions into storage lipids can occur by the first two processes, however it will always be smaller than partitioning of the neutral species and is, therefore, not likely to contribute significantly to the bioaccumulation of a chemical.

-For phospholipid partitioning, indication exist that ions can sorb stronger than their corresponding neutral, however the authors conclude no validated model exists yet in order to predict the behaviour.
+For phospholipid partitioning, indication exists that ions can sorb stronger than their corresponding neutral, however the authors conclude no validated model exists yet in order to predict the behaviour.

 Active transport of ionic species through membranes is also shown to occur, however no quantitative methods are available yet.